DBC-Lab/An-End-to-end-Infant-Brain-Parcellation-Pipeline/README.md

 ```

 ## Testing
-You can use the pre-trained model or test it on demo Infant brain MR images from Infant Brain Imaging Study(IBIS) network we provided or on your own data.
+You can use the pre-trained model or test it on demo images.

 If you would like to test on the demo images in ```./Demo_Images/```, you can directly run the following command: